Last Updated on May 31, 2022 by Benson Varghese

 How expensive or lengthy the divorce process may be for each individual depends on a number of factors.
 One of the most critical factors in estimating the cost of your divorce depends on whether the divorce is contested or uncontested.

-Anticipating Costs in Contested Divorces
+Anticipating Costs in Contested Divorce

 A contested divorce occurs when spouses cannot agree on certain important aspects of the divorce.
 In some cases, one spouse may not want to get divorced at all.
 In other cases, a spouse may disagree about how much child support they owe, how property should be divided, who gets custody of minor children, and other important matters.
 A contested divorce tends to be more expensive than an uncontested divorce, simply because it takes longer and requires the settlement of these disputes.